geekofalltrades/flask-microblog/README.md

 Users may also retrieve a list of posts in reverse order added (as is usually the default format on blog pages) and can retrieve single posts by their id number (a PostgreSQL serial primary key).

+I looked to [Justin Lee's](https://github.com/risingmoon) work on our poker room collaboration for tips on how to manage deployment and serve static files through nginx.